 Digital payments are made simpler by Razorpay for Indian and global businesses.
 Products from Razorpay include payment gateways, payroll products, and neobanking capabilities.
 Now, Razorpay plans to expand into South Asian and Middle Eastern markets.

-Global Impact: Establishing the standard of developer friendliness for full-stack payment infrastructure.
+Global Impact: Setting a new standard for developer-friendly payment infrastructure.

 6. Meesho

-Anyone with a smartphone can become an online reseller in Meesho.
-By serving in tier 2 and tier 3 cities, Meesho allows us to become micro-entrepreneurs, particularly for women in small towns, to earn online.
+Anyone with a smartphone can become an online reseller on Meesho.
+By serving in tier 2 and tier 3 cities, Meesho allows users to become micro-entrepreneurs, particularly for women in small towns, to earn online.

 7. InMobi

-InMobi is India’s first unicorn and is one of the largest independent mobile advertising platforms in the world, offering AI-powered ad solutions for clients, including Unilever, Samsung, and Coca-Cola, in over 60 countries.
+InMobi is the first Indian unicorn startup and one of the largest independent mobile advertising platforms in the world, offering AI-powered ad solutions for clients, including Unilever, Samsung, and Coca-Cola, in over 60 countries.

 8. CRED